sparkware-tech/cyan-creation/README.md

 # cyan-creation
-This is the portfolio of graphic design
+This is a portfolio of graphic design